kemlg/owlseditor/README.md

 In order to install, unzip the binary release into `${protege.dir}/plugins/`.

+## Documentation

+The original documentation compiled by Shahin Saadati and Grit Denker from SRI International is fairly complete.
+It can be found in PDF format [here](http://owlseditor.semwebcentral.org/documents/tutorial.pdf).

 ## Building the plug-in

 In order to build owlseditor, you will need to have Maven installed.
 Clone this repository and run: